top of page

 Four Counties flipped in MN in 2024 - all from Democrat to Republican.
 The GOP was also able to flip (29) counties in the U.S. Senator race and gain a college town by flipping LD 26A.

-This graphic shows the change in DFL margin by county with counties sized by total registered voter and with color scale
+This graphic shows the change in DFL margin by county with Counties sized by total registered voter

 Blue = Growth in DFL Support